-As a Mechanical Engineer (also known as Marine Engineer in the Navy), you'll get more responsibility early in your career than most civilian engineering roles, getting you ahead, faster.
+As a Mechanical Engineer you'll get more responsibility early in your career than most civilian engineering roles, getting you ahead, faster.
 You’ll be working hands-on, in, out and around the ship; at sea and ashore.
-As the technical expert onboard, you’ll be responsible for the ship’s structures and systems, solving problems and making sure everything runs smoothly.
+As the technical expert onboard, you’ll be responsible for the ship’s structures and systems, solving problems and making sure everything run smoothly.

 It's a challenging and dynamic role that requires a high level of maturity and professionalism.
 Not only will you be in charge as an engineer, but you’ll also be managing a team and acting as a divisional officer for the department.
 Being willing to step into a role as a leader and mentor, to guide your team and offer advice, is an essential part of what it means to succeed in this position.